 Speaking of taxes, why not use your tax refund to reduce your future tax bill?
 You can contribute $17,000 of your paycheck per year to your 401k if you’re 49 or younger, and an additional $5,500 if you’re 50 or better.
 That contribution is tax-deductible.

 Alternatively, you can contribute $5,000 to your Roth IRA if you’re 49 or younger, or $6,000 if you’re 50-plus.
 Not everyone is eligible to contribute to a Roth IRA, though.
 The eligibility waivers based on your income and your marital filing status.

 In 2012, a married couple filing jointly can make a full contribution if their earned income is $173,000 or less.
 A single filer can make a full contribution if earned income is $110,000 or less.
 Beyond those income levels, the amount that you’re able to contribute gradually diminishes until you cross a threshold after which you can’t contribute to a Roth IRA at all.

 The adage “it takes money to make money” is true.
 Blindly throwing money at a business is a bad plan, but strategically investing in a side business might earn you solid rewards down the road.

 You can invest your tax refund in the supplies you’d need to start selling jewelry or re-upholstering furniture.
 You can register a website and start selling products online.
 You can buy a lawnmower or a leaf-blower and start a weekend business doing neighborhood yard maintenance.
 You can save for a down payment on a rental property.

 The Bottom Line

 Don’t run to the nearest shopping mall with your tax refund — save it and invest it!
 You worked hard for that tax refund.
 Now it’s time to make your refund work for you!

-(By the way, there’s a strong argument against getting a tax refund, especially if you carry high-interest debt, such as credit card debt or a car loan.
-Read this article on why you should avoid a tax refund next year.)
+By the way, there’s a strong argument against getting a tax refund, especially if you carry high-interest debt, such as credit card debt or a car loan.
+You should read why you should avoid a tax refund next year.